Sjhunt93/IAP-2019-2020/Solutions/Overview.md

 Certain exercises in the tutorials are milestones along your journey learning C++.
 Aserve can automatically send messages to your iapProj program in xcode to see if your program responds in the expected way.

-Aserve will try to link to your <pre>IAP-2019-2020-master/Solutions</pre> folder to keep copies of code which has passed and failed. <b>You will be required to submit solutions to these exercises for assessment</b>
+Aserve will try to link to your `IAP-2019-2020-master/Solutions` folder to keep copies of code which has passed and failed. **You will be required to submit solutions to these exercises for assessment**

 This document outlines each of unit tests Aserve can perform with details of inputs and expected outcomes.